radompol99/IS238-Group-12-Project/README.md

 ## 🧾 License

-MIT © 2025 AXZTech IT Solutions — for educational MVP use.
+MIT © 2025  GROUP 12  — for educational MVP use.